 This kheer is rich and creamy, with a light cardamom flavour.

-A popular Indian dessert made with rice, milk and sugar, kheer is similar to rice pudding but not as thick.
+Kheer is a popular Indian dessert made with rice, milk and sugar.
+It is similar to rice pudding but not as thick.

 It may be served warm or chilled, garnished with crushed nuts.
 Enjoy!

 Keep in an airtight container in the fridge for up to 3 days.

 ⭐️ Are you making this recipe?
 Do let me know how it turned out in the comments!
 And please give it a star rating below!